dhruvcharan13/Snakie/README.md

-# Snake Game
+# Snakie

-This project is a JavaScript implementation of the classic game Snake.
+I'm just having fun this project is a super old-school JavaScript implementation of the classic game Snake.

 ## How to Play